Junior Sailing Registration

 Race Training*: These courses are open to intermediate and advanced sailors who want to learn the rules and tactics of sailboat racing.

 Race Weeks*: Sailors at the intermediate or advanced level who have the interest and are qualified to compete.
-Sailors must attend one of the race training sessions or attend the first 3 Thursday evening race clinics prior to the racing week.
+Sailors must attend one of the race training sessions.

 * If your child has not sailed at LCYC previously please document their sailing experience thoroughly on the registration form.